SwampDragons/cool_new_features_demos/README.md

 The Packer template test_except_for_postprocesors.json contains two
 post-processors: a manifest post-processor, and a shell-local post-processor.

-The shell-local one, if it runs, will create a file called "skipped.txt".
+The shell-local one, if it runs, will create a file called "output.txt".
-However, the post-processor has been tagged with `"except": ["null 1"]`, and this step will therefore be skipped.
+However, a post-processor has been tagged with `"except": ["null 1"]`, and this step will therefore be skipped.

-The manifest one is tagged with the opposite: `"only": ["null 2"]` -- you'd think that this means it will be skipped, but Packer ignores "only" flags for post-processors in order to make it easier to reason about what will be generated inside of a post-processor chain.
+The manifest post-processor is tagged with the opposite: `"only": ["null 2"]` -- Packer `-only` flag only apply to builders in order to make it easier to reason about what will be generated inside of a post-processor chain.

 Inside the project root, run